hughker/documentation/README.md

-# Findify Search & Recommendations
+# Findify Search, Recommendations and Smart Collections.

-A unified documentation of our solution.
-If you have any questions or problems with accessing any feature, please contact us at __yourfriends@findify.io__
+Here you can find a the complete set of documentation of all our solutions.
+The documentations is structured based on the phase of the integration, and divided by platforms, for ease of navigation.
+If you have any questions, thoughts, comments or issues, please contact us at __yourfriends@findify.io__

 ## Getting started

-We have developed apps for [Shopify](https://apps.shopify.com/findify-search), [BigCommerce](https://www.bigcommerce.com/apps/findify-search-recommendations) and [Magento](https://www.magentocommerce.com/magento-connect/findify-search-autocomplete.html) that will help you integrate with Findify easili and quickly.
-If you are not on any of these platforms, don't worry as you can do a custom integration with us!
+We have developed apps for the following e-commerce platforms: [Shopify](https://apps.shopify.com/findify-search), [BigCommerce](https://www.bigcommerce.com/apps/findify-search-recommendations) and [Magento](https://www.magentocommerce.com/magento-connect/findify-search-autocomplete.html) These extensions enable a quick and simple integration with Findify.
+If you are not on any of these platforms, don't worry!
+The solution can be integrated with any platform, just follow the "Custom integration" instructions.

+Start by selecting your platform, or "custom":

 - [Shopify](onboarding/shopify/README.md)
 - [BigCommerce](onboarding/bigcommerce/README.md)